 Measure your protective antibodies to coronavirus

 This easy to use finger prick test can be used to detect previous exposure, and to accurately measure the level of IgG antibodies to the spike protein of SARS-CoV-2 to get a better understanding of your immune response.
 This test measures the immune response following both vaccination and natural infection, and produces a single combined result.

-This test is manufactured by Roche (Anti-SARS-COV-2 S) and reports antibody level in U/mL
+This test is manufactured by Roche (Anti-SARS-COV-2 S) and reports antibody level between 0 and 2,500 U/mL

 "Easy to collect the sample, easy to post it, results two days later.
 And excellent customer service!!
 Thank you, you're doing an amazing job!"